rprtr258/tea/README.md

 For this tutorial, we're making a shopping list.

 To start we'll define our package and import some libraries.
-Our only external import will be the Bubble Tea library, which we'll call `tea` for short.
+Our only external import will be the Tea library, which we'll call `tea` for short.

 ```go
 package main